Odden69/memory-game/README.md

   - The game offers four different levels of difficulty for a player to choose from.

 ### Further Testing
+The game was tested throughout the development process and a number of bugs were found and resolved.
+A couple of examples:
+- Different phenomenon occurd before I managed to get the eventlisteners right and the cards to turn and turn back as they were supposed to.
+- The game broke if the player pushed the quit game button before the cards had turned back.
+This was solved with an if statement checking that the card divs id has a valid value.

 ### Known Bugs
+No know bugs remain.

 ## Deployment
 ### GitHub Pages